quixio/quix-streams/docs/write.md

         .Write();
     ```

-You can configure multiple conditions to determine when the Buffer has
-to release data.
-If any of these conditions become true, the buffer will
-release a new packet of data and that data is cleared from the buffer:
+You can configure multiple conditions to determine when the Buffer has to release data.
+If any of these conditions become true, the buffer will release a new packet of data and that data is cleared from the buffer:

 === "Python"

-      - `buffer.buffer_timeout`: The maximum duration in milliseconds
-        for which the buffer will be held before releasing the data.
-A
-        packet of data is released when the configured timeout value has
-        elapsed from the last data received in the buffer.
+      - `buffer.buffer_timeout`: The maximum duration in milliseconds for which the buffer will be held before releasing the data.
+A packet of data is released when the configured timeout value has elapsed from the last data received in the buffer.

-      - `buffer.packet_size`: The maximum packet size in terms of number
-        of timestamps.
-Each time the buffer has this number of
-        timestamps, the packet of data is released.
+      - `buffer.packet_size`: The maximum packet size in terms of number of timestamps.
+Each time the buffer has this number of timestamps, the packet of data is released.

-      - `buffer.time_span_in_nanoseconds`: The maximum time between
-        timestamps in nanoseconds.
-When the difference between the
-        earliest and latest buffered timestamp surpasses this number,
-        the packet of data is released.

-      - `buffer.time_span_in_milliseconds`: The maximum time between
-        timestamps in milliseconds.
-When the difference between the
-        earliest and latest buffered timestamp surpasses this number,
+      - `buffer.time_span_in_nanoseconds`: The maximum time between timestamps in nanoseconds.
+When the difference between the earliest and latest buffered timestamp surpasses this number, the packet of data is released.

-        the packet of data is released.
-Note: This is a millisecond
-        converter on top of `time_span_in_nanoseconds`.
-They both work
-        with the same underlying value.
+      - `buffer.time_span_in_milliseconds`: The maximum time between timestamps in milliseconds.
+When the difference between the earliest and latest buffered timestamp surpasses this number the packet of data is released.
+Note: This is a millisecond converter on top of `time_span_in_nanoseconds`.
+They both work with the same underlying value.

-      - `buffer.custom_trigger_before_enqueue`: A custom function which
-        is invoked **before** adding a new timestamp to the buffer.
-If
-        it returns true, the packet of data is released before adding
-        the timestamp to it.
+      - `buffer.custom_trigger_before_enqueue`: A custom function which is invoked **before** adding a new timestamp to the buffer.
+If it returns true, the packet of data is released before adding the timestamp to it.

-      - `buffer.custom_trigger`: A custom function which is invoked
-        **after** adding a new timestamp to the buffer.
-If it returns
-        true, the packet of data is released with the entire buffer
+      - `buffer.custom_trigger`: A custom function which is invoked **after** adding a new timestamp to the buffer.
+If it returns true, the packet of data is released with the entire buffer content.
-        content.

-      - `buffer.filter`: A custom function to filter the incoming data
-        before adding it to the buffer.
-If it returns true, data is
-        added, otherwise it isn’t.
+      - `buffer.filter`: A custom function to filter the incoming data before adding it to the buffer.
+If it returns true, data is added, otherwise it isn’t.

 === "C\#"

-      - `Buffer.BufferTimeout`: The maximum duration in milliseconds for
-        which the buffer will be held before releasing the data.
-A
-        packet of data is released when the configured timeout value has
-        elapsed from the last data received in the buffer.
+      - `Buffer.BufferTimeout`: The maximum duration in milliseconds for which the buffer will be held before releasing the data.
+A packet of data is released when the configured timeout value has elapsed from the last data received in the buffer.

-      - `Buffer.PacketSize`: The maximum packet size in terms of number
-        of timestamps.
-Each time the buffer has this number of
-        timestamps, the packet of data is released.
+      - `Buffer.PacketSize`: The maximum packet size in terms of number of timestamps.
+Each time the buffer has this number of timestamps, the packet of data is released.

-      - `Buffer.TimeSpanInNanoseconds`: The maximum time between
-        timestamps in nanoseconds.
-When the difference between the
-        earliest and latest buffered timestamp surpasses this number,
-        the packet of data is released.

-      - `Buffer.TimeSpanInMilliseconds`: The maximum time between
-        timestamps in milliseconds.
-When the difference between the
-        earliest and latest buffered timestamp surpasses this number,
+      - `Buffer.TimeSpanInNanoseconds`: The maximum time between timestamps in nanoseconds.
+When the difference between the earliest and latest buffered timestamp surpasses this number, the packet of data is released.

-        the packet of data is released.
-Note: This is a millisecond
-        converter on top of `time_span_in_nanoseconds`.
-They both work
-        with the same underlying value.
+      - `Buffer.TimeSpanInMilliseconds`: The maximum time between timestamps in milliseconds.
+When the difference between the earliest and latest buffered timestamp surpasses this number, the packet of data is released.
+Note: This is a millisecond converter on top of `time_span_in_nanoseconds`.
+They both work with the same underlying value.

-      - `Buffer.CustomTriggerBeforeEnqueue`: A custom function which is
-        invoked **before** adding a new timestamp to the buffer.
-If it
-        returns true, the packet of data is released before adding the
-        timestamp to it.
+      - `Buffer.CustomTriggerBeforeEnqueue`: A custom function which is invoked **before** adding a new timestamp to the buffer.
+If it returns true, the packet of data is released before adding the timestamp to it.

-      - `Buffer.CustomTrigger`: A custom function which is invoked
-        **after** adding a new timestamp to the buffer.
-If it returns
-        true, the packet of data is released with the entire buffer
+      - `Buffer.CustomTrigger`: A custom function which is invoked **after** adding a new timestamp to the buffer.
+If it returns true, the packet of data is released with the entire buffer content.
-        content.

-      - `Buffer.Filter`: A custom function to filter the incoming data
-        before adding it to the buffer.
-If it returns true, data is
-        added, otherwise it isn’t.
+      - `Buffer.Filter`: A custom function to filter the incoming data before adding it to the buffer.
+If it returns true, data is added, otherwise it isn’t.

 #### Examples

-The following buffer configuration will send data every 100ms or, if no data is
-buffered in the 1 second timeout period, it will flush and empty the
+The following buffer configuration will send data every 100ms or, if no data is buffered in the 1 second timeout period, it will flush and empty the buffer anyway:
-buffer anyway:

 === "Python"